GIS Analysis and Mapping for Informed Decisions

 ASK ABOUT OUR GIS SERVICES

-2) Asset Logging – GIS software can also be used to show assets that were logged either from the air or from the ground.
+2) Asset Logging – GIS software can be used to catalog assets that were logged either from the air or from the ground.
 These could include points of interest, buildings, historical sites, etc.

-3) Trail Mapping and Corridor Analysis – We can create GIS maps for brochures, trail guides, or planning meetings.
+3) Trail Mapping and Corridor Analysis – We use GIS to create trail maps and conceptual plans.
 Are your maps outdated?
-Do you need an elevation map with contour lines?
-Often new trails get added to a system, or a trail is rerouted, and maps need to be updated.
+Often new trails get added to a system, or a trail is rerouted, and maps need to be redone.

-Before any trail construction ever begins, a feasibility study should be undertaken to uncover any potential problems early on.
-With GIS we can perform a trail grade analysis to make sure it is not too steep (creating future maintenance problems), stays within agreed property boundaries, has no problems with environmentally sensitive areas, and there are no surprises with soil type.
-Any designers or builders conceptualizing a new trail should use GIS to make informed decisions.
-GIS is also great when planning maintenance from storm damage and erosion.
+Before any trail construction begins, a feasibility study should be undertaken to uncover any potential problems early on.
+With GIS we can perform a trail grade analysis to make sure the corridor is not too steep (creating future maintenance problems), stays within agreed property boundaries, and does not pass through environmentally sensitive areas.
+GIS helps to make informed decisions, and is also great for planning maintenance caused by erosion and other natural disasters.